-Mixed inside a Revolutionary War site on a hillside in Bernardsville, New Jersey is a modest estate and truly beautiful gardens.
-The Cross Estate encompasses 162 acres and together with the Jarvis tract augments the 320-acre New Jersey Brigade Encampment Area, the second largest unit of Morristown National Historical Park, the first designated national historical park in the United States.
-The property lies on the north of the New Jersey Brigade unit and serves as a connection to the Jockey Hollow unit to the northwest.
-The property is located 5 1/4 miles southwest of Morristown Center in Bernardsville, Somerset County, NJ.
+Mixed inside a Revolutionary War site on a hillside in Bernardsville, New Jersey, is a modest estate with lovely gardens.
+The Cross Estate encompasses 162 acres and, together with the Jarvis tract, augments the 320-acre New Jersey Brigade Encampment Area, the second largest unit of Morristown National Historical Park, the first designated national historical park in the United States.
+The property lies north of the New Jersey Brigade unit and connects to the Jockey Hollow unit to the northwest.
+The property is 5 1/4 miles southwest of Morristown Center in Bernardsville, Somerset County, NJ.

 Estate History

-In 1929, W. Redmond and Julia Cross purchased “Queen Anne Farm” from Ella Bensel a few years after the death of her husband.
+In 1929, W. Redmond and Julia Cross purchased “Queen Anne Farm” from Ella Bensel, a few years after her husband’s death.
 They renamed the estate “Hardscrabble House” and began renovations shortly after their purchase.

-They employed Frederick R. King, an architect with the firm Wyeth & King, who had worked for McKim, Mead and White, to make major alterations to the house including the addition of a library wing.
+They employed Frederick R. King, an architect with the firm Wyeth & King who had worked for McKim, Mead, and White, to make major alterations to the house, including the addition of a library wing.
 Landscape architect Clarence Fowler was commissioned to layout a sunken walled garden and pergola and clear vistas on the property.
-Following the death of Mr. Cross, Julia Cross recommissioned Frederick King to scale down the estate.
+Following Mr. Cross’s death, Julia Cross recommissioned Frederick King to scale down the estate.
 Extensive changes included the removal of the east wing and large stone porch.

 The Cross’s bought the Queen Anne Farm in 1929 at the height of the great depression.

-During an economic depression, many people’s lives become hardscrabble, as they fight to find work.
-This sense of struggling just to metaphorically keep your head above water captures the meaning of hardscrabble.
+Many people overcome a hardscrabble childhood and go on to achieve their dreams.
+During an economic depression, many people’s lives become hardscrabble as they fight to find work.
+This sense of struggling to keep your head above water metaphorically captures the meaning of hardscrabble.
 It also means land that is very difficult to grow anything on.

 The Cross Gardens

-Julia Cross oversaw the construction of the gardens, reconfigured the lawns and created vistas, planted substantial vegetation and constructed a completely new entry drive, abandoning the Bensel drive.
+Julia Cross oversaw the construction of the gardens, reconfigured the lawns and created vistas, planted substantial vegetation, and constructed an entirely new entry drive, abandoning the Bensel drive.
 She took an interest in establishing both annual and perennial plantings.
 An early proponent of naturalistic style and native plantings, Mrs. Cross also experimented with the introduction of some exotic specimens as well.
-Mrs. Cross did serve as president of the NY Horticultural Society from 1950-58 and was a member of the Royal Horticultural Society
+Mrs. Cross served as president of the NY Horticultural Society from 1950-58 and was a member of the Royal Horticultural Society.

-The house was remodelled in 1940 after the death of William Redmond Cross, but the gardens remain the most significant contribution the Cross family made to the estate.
-Julia Cross continued to live on the estate until her death in 1972.
+The house was remodeled in 1940 after the death of William Redmond Cross, but the gardens remain the most significant contribution the Cross family made to the estate.
+Julia Cross continued to live on the estate until she died in 1972.
 No changes were made to the estate between 1972 and 1975 when the National Park Service acquired the property as part of the Morristown National Historical Park.
-However, some landscape features such as the Cross Garden had begun to deteriorate through benign neglect.
-Since then the NPS had repaired or stabilized many of the buildings and structures on the Cross Estate, and The New Jersey Historical Garden Foundation was formed in 1987 to reestablish and care for the plants in the formal garden.
+However, some landscape features, such as the Cross Garden, had begun to deteriorate through benign neglect.
+Since then, the NPS has repaired or stabilized many of the buildings and structures on the Cross Estate, and The New Jersey Historical Garden Foundation was formed in 1987 to reestablish and care for the plants in the formal garden.

 As you explore the estate grounds, you’ll discover a few of its Bensel-era remnants, including a five-story, stone water tower and a large silver maple tree the Bensels planted in 1906.